lcamero/laravel-starter-kit/README.md

 This starter kit uses [Laravel Socialite](https://laravel.com/docs/12.x/socialite) to handle OAuth authentication with different providers.

-Currently the following providers are available, as long as you configure the provide the environment keys:
+Currently the following providers are available, as long as you configure the service and the provide the environment keys:

 - Google

-To disable this authentication method, remove or comment the appropriate section within `config/services.php`
+To disable this authentication method, remove or comment the appropriate section within `config/services.php`.
+This will hide the login button for the service.

 ```php
 // 'google' => [